JuliaDynamics/Associations.jl/docs/src/interop_dynamicalsystems_infoflow1.md

-### Hyper-rectangles by variable-width subdivision of axes (`ϵ::Vector{Int}`)
+### Hyper-rectangles by variable-width subdivision of axes

-Another way to construct hyper-rectangles is to subdivide each coordinate axis into segments of equal length.
+Another way to construct hyper-rectangles is to subdivide each coordinate axis into segments of equal length (`ϵ::Vector{Int}`).
 In our case, we use a four-dimensional, embedding, so we must provide a 4-element vector providing the number of subdivisions we want along each axis.

 ```@example interop1
 # Define different number of subdivisions along each axis.